If it feels like the rich play by a different set of rules, it’s because they do.

 Well, the catch is that your assets have to keep appreciating.
-And you have to die, but we all eventually do and that part is in the name of the strategy so no surprises there.
+And you have to die.

 The advantage of this strategy is that when you borrow money from the bank instead of selling an asset for the cash, you pay the bank some interest and the government doesn’t get its capital gains tax.
-You have to go through a few more hoops because of the loan.
+You have to go through a few more hoops because of the loan but it’s not hard to borrow against your stock portfolio.
 Selling an asset and reporting the sale on your tax return is easy and requires no application – but you pay taxes.